effordDev/lightining-files/README.md

 # sf-lightining-files

 This component displays all files related to a record. works for both internal and communities

+By default, you can upload up to 10 files simultaneously unless your Salesforce admin has changed that limit.
+The org limit for the number of files simultaneously uploaded is a maximum of 25 files and a minimum of 1 file.
+The maximum file size you can upload is 2 GB.

+In Experience Builder sites, the file size limits and types allowed follow the settings determined by site file moderation.

 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"